ayetpyae/DH110/assignment04/README.md

 ### 1. Daniel's Scenario and Journey Map
 **Why is Daniel using this product?**
 Daniel is tech-savvy and turns to the internet for most of his questions.
 He wants to explore different programs that will be helpful for his teaching career.
+He also wants to learn more about what he can do for his students to make a difference in their lives.
+He wants to help them find programs and different activities they can do.
+As he is a young millenial, he is familiar with the web and other digital technologies.
+However, he gets frustrated when he comes across old interfaces that are not easy to use.
 **How is Daniel using this product?**
-organized navigation bar
+Daniel just finished teaching all of his classes for the day.
+He has quite a bit of free time before he meets his friends from college for dinner.
+He wants to learn more about organized navigation bar.
+He is pleasantly surprised to see the new and improved website.
+The navigation bar is much more organized and it is much easier to find the information that he needs.

 **Daniel's Journey Map**